CFDs in Detail

 Trading on margin

-What separates spread betting from traditional types of investment is the ability to trade ‘on margin’.
+What separates CFD trading from traditional types of investment is the ability to trade ‘on margin’.
 Margin trading allows you to command larger position sizes using only a small deposit.
-For example, when trading on 10:1 margin, you only need to deposit 10% of the total value of the position.
+For example, when trading on 10:1 margin, you need only deposit 10% of the full value of the position.
 You could open a position worth $100 in Microsoft stock and only deposit $10 for that trade.

 When trading on margin (also known as taking a ‘leveraged’ position) you can greatly enhance the potential return on your capital.
 You should note though that margin trading creates an equally large possibility for losses, if the price moves in an unfavourable direction.
 Experienced traders generally recommend that margin trading is approached with a conservative mindset.

 How to calculate Initial Margin (IM)

 The Initial Margin (IM) is the amount of unencumbered trading resources required to open your trade.
 The minimum amount is determined by our minimum IM figure, which varies by market.